kvarak/dnd/docs/_Classes/sorcerer.md

 | 6 | You have a raspy voice, as though you are always sick.

 ### Knowledge of the Infected
-Starting at 1st level, your connection to plagues grants you unnatural powers.
+Your connection to plagues grants you unnatural powers.
 You gain immunity to disease, and learn the *poison spray* cantrip.

 Additionally, your knowledge of diseases allows for you to more easily identify what causes sicknesses and how to diagnose them, as well as to treat them.
-You gain proficiency with such checks.
+Add *Medicine* to your class skills and gain 1 skill point to spend on this skill.

 ### Life of the Sickened
-From 1st level, your body has become unaffected by rotting foods and some poisons.
+Your body has become unaffected by rotting foods and some poisons.
 You are able to eat raw and rotten food without suffering ill effects from them.
 In addition, you have advantage on saving throws against the poisoned condition.

 ### Fear of the Contagious
-By 6th level, your connection to the diseased and decaying has strengthened.
+Your connection to the diseased and decaying has strengthened.
 You have resistance to necrotic damage.

 In addition, you can cause those near you to become frightened of you by your appearance or illnesses.
-As an ***action***, you can choose a number of creatures up to your Charisma modifier, within 20 feet, to make a Wisdom saving throw against your spell save DC.
+As an ***action***, you can choose a number of creatures up to your Charisma modifier within 20 ft to make a Wisdom saving throw against your spell save DC.
 On a fail, you cause a target to witness an illusion that makes their body appear to start decaying as if severely ill, and they become frightened of you until the end of their next turn.

 Constructs, undead and creatures immune to being frightened are unaffected by this effect, and youregain use of this feature after a long rest.

 ### Aura of the Afflicted
-By 14th level, you can use a ***bonus action*** to cast *stinking cloud* without expending a spell slot or using material components.
-When you cast stinking cloud in this way, the spell affects only an area with a 5 foot radius from you.
+You can use a ***bonus action*** to cast *stinking cloud* without expending a spell slot or using material components.
+When you cast stinking cloud in this way, the spell affects only an area with a 5 ft radius from you.

 Additionally, whenever you come across someone who carries a disease, you can attempt to remove the disease from them and bear the disease yourself.
 By spending 1 minute in concentration while touching the afflicted individual, you can remove one disease from them.
 You then take on the appearance as having this disease for 1d6 days, though you suffer no ill effects of the disease itself.

 ### Form of the Rotten
-At 18th level, you have become a harbinger of plagues.
+You have become a harbinger of plagues.
 Any spell that you cast that causes disease or poison treats the diseases as magical.

-In addition, you can spend 5 sorcery points to change the range of the spell *contagion* from touch to a 30 foot sphere centered on yourself.
+In addition, you can spend 5 sorcery points to change the range of the spell *contagion* from touch to a 30 ft sphere centered on yourself.
 This spell moves with you and lasts up to 1 minute.
 Additionally, you can choose up to two diseases instead of one.
 When you choose two diseases, they both work at the same time, and each targeted creature must roll twice, once for each disease.
 You can choose a number of creatures within range of this spell up to your Charisma modifier to be immune to its effects.